jcsec-security/solidity-security-course-resources/README.md

 ## Collaboration

-On September 2023 the [NICS lab](https://www.nics.uma.es/) department from the [University of Malaga](https://www.uma.es/) agreed to help improving this repository as part of their efforts on Open Source collaboration.
+On September 2023 the [NICS lab](https://www.nics.uma.es/) research group from the [University of Malaga](https://www.uma.es/) agreed to help improving this repository as part of their efforts on Open Source collaboration.
 In particular, with new versions of the Failapop mock-audit environment, both improving the initial codebase and extending its features.

 > [!IMPORTANT]
 > Special thanks to Marco Lopez ([TW](https://twitter.com/Marcologonz), [LD](https://linkedin.com/in/marcologonz)) who took on this workload as part of his dissertation and to NICS Lab's researcher Isaac Agudo who supported and pushed for the initiative to come to success.